carpescientiam/CAES-optimization/README.rst

      caes.q_cmp(power, pressure) # returns the compression heat and the coefficient e for given power and cavern presssure caes.exergy_cmp(pressure) #returns the specific exergy flow stored in the cavern

-Methodes of the compression train:
+Methodes of the expansion train:

 .. code:: python